hjoonpark/MultiCamCalib/docs/tutorial.md

         "n_cams": 16
     },

-The number of cameras (integer greater than 0).
+The number of cameras (a natural number).

 ***vae_outlier_detector***